thoughtbot/Argo/CONTRIBUTING.md

 ## Dependencies

 Argo uses [Carthage][] for dependency management.
-Once you have it installed, simply run `carthage bootstrap` to install the dependencies.
+Running `bin/setup` will install Carthage if it isn't already installed, then download the dependencies.

 [Carthage]: https://github.com/Carthage/Carthage